fetchai/docs-archived/docs/etch-language/control-flow.md

 endfunction
 ```

-You can also test more complex data types for equality.
+You can also test the values contained within complex data types for equality.

 ``` c++
 function main()